Below are answers to some of the questions students often ask.

 Chat logs are also subject to the law and chat rooms likely to be of concern are monitored by the Department of Internal Affairs.

 The Classification Office has classified clips from YouTube as well as other material from computer files.
 The majority of computer file submissions have been from enforcement agencies or from the Courts.

 The definition of publication in the Films, Videos, and Publications Classification Act 1993 covers any electronic image or file that can be reproduced or shown.
-Anything on a cellphone is covered by the Act and may be investigated by the Censorship Compliance Unit of the Department of Internal Affairs or Police.
+Anything on a cellphone is covered by the Act and may be investigated by the Censorship Compliance Unit of the Department of Internal Affairs, or by the Police.